Sternotherus odoratus (Latreille, in Sonnini and Latreille, 1801)

 Key Characteristics: Plastron with single, weakly developed hinge anterior to abdominal scute; some plastral scutes separated by soft fleshy tissue in adults; pectoral scutes squarish, contacting broadly at midline.

 Similar Species: Yellow Mud Turtle, Eastern Mud Turtle.
-See Key to Illinois Turtles for help with identification.
+See Key to Adult Turtles of Illinois for help with identification.

 Subspecies: None recognized.

 Description: Small (up to 13 cm CL) turtle with unpatterned, light brown to black carapace.
 Plastron light brown to yellow.
 Two light stripes on side of head (fade in old individuals).
 Barbels on chin and throat.
 Shell steeply peaked with prominent keel in young, becoming more rounded (with less obvious keel) with age.
 Male differs from female by having a large, swollen tail tipped with a claw, a divided patch of rough scales behind the knee, and greater amounts of soft tissue between plastral scutes.

 Habitat: Mud-bottomed habitats preferred (lakes, ponds, swamps, and slow-moving streams and rivers).